 Diffusion impacts over 300,000 VHA employees who serve more than nine million Veterans across approximately 1,250 facilities.
-Since 2016, VHA Shark Tank Competition received 3,635 submissions and identified 99 Promising Practices.
-The practices replicated over 1,000 times and have a 56% sustainment rate after working with Diffusion.
-These efforts foster countless relationships and knowledge sharing, summarized now in this playbook.
+Since 2016, VHA Shark Tank Competition received 3,860 submissions and identified 99 Promising Practices.
+The practices replicated over 1,000 times and have a 52% sustainment rate after working with Diffusion.
+These efforts foster countless relationships and knowledge sharing, summarized now in this playbook and contribute to Diffusion's mission of providing frontline VHA innovators, Veteran Integrated Service Networks (VISNs), and national program offices with the education, tools, and autonomy to replicate innovations across VHA's nationwide system.
+They foster continuous learning, collaboration, and support to ensure every innovation reaches its optimal point of diffusion based on evolving Veteran needs and organizational priorities.